kgorman/ASP_examples_repository/60_seconds_to_connector/README.md

 ```

 ### Create the source and sink connections
 Create the source and sink connections in the MongoDB Atlas Stream Processing Connection Registry.
-These entries can then be referred to by cononical name in our stream processor.
+These entries can then be referred to by canonical name in our stream processor.

 The source connector configuration is saved in the file named c_mongodb.json, open that file and change the `clusterName` to the name of the cluster you will be reading changes from.
 This must be in the same project you are connected to using `atlas auth login`.